phyletica/phyletica.github.io/slides/python/intro/slides.md

 ---

-Before we do anything else, we want to configure our text editor to insert 4 spaces when why press the "tab" key
+Before we do anything else, we want to configure our text editor to insert 4 spaces when we press the "tab" key

 ---